pixelpump/glossary/edge-glossary.md

 See also: [Edge-Native Application](#edge-native-application)
 ### Device Edge

 Edge computing capabilities on the device or user side of the last mile network.
-Often depends on a gateway or similar device in the field to collect and process data from devices.
+Often depends on a gateway, on-premises data center or similar mechanism in the field to collect and process data from devices.
 May also use limited spare compute and data storage capability from user devices such as smartphones, laptops and sensors to process edge computing workloads.
-Distinct from infrastructure edge as it uses device resources.
+Distinct from infrastructure edge as it is on the device side of the last mile network and often consists of customer-owned equipment.

 See also: [Infrastructure Edge](#infrastructure-edge)
 ### Device Edge Cloud